exdeeface/ninjaWorksIt/README.md

-a simple bitburner terminal animation of ninja works it requires access to the singularity api within bitburner (SF4.1)
+a simple bitburner terminal animation of ninja works it.

+requires access to the singularity api within bitburner (SF4.1)